 - The person who is low maintenance and doesn’t need help.

-You’ve all just constructed a picture in your mind, haven’t you?
+You may have constructed an avatar of who I was.
 I did too.
-I constructed a persona that I became.
+I constructed an avatar that I became.
 I was guided by the belief that I needed to hold my own in business by: